Urvasi Urvasi: Other versions

 In 2014, American hip hop recording artist will.i.am and singer Cody Wise, re-created "Urvasi Urvasi" as It's My Birthday.
 It's My Birthday topped the charts in the United Kingdom, becoming will.i.am's tenth chart-topper there (including five as a member of The Black Eyed Peas).
 In 2016, this song was featured in the Australian movie Lion.

+In early 2017, AR Rahman released the unplugged version, which was written with help from his fans.
+Among its differences were more contemporary references such as the 2016 US Election and demonetisation.

 Yo Yo Honey Singh released a cover version called "Urvashi" in 2018.
 It was also re-used in online pharmacy application named pharmEasy's commercial.

+In popular culture

+The line "Take It Easy Policy" from "Urvasi Urvasi" was used as the title of Prabhu Deva's 2021 autobiography.

+The song's name also inspired the title of Rajsirpy's 1996 film Take It Easy Urvasi.